Hair Loss in Women—What Can Be Done?

 Platelet Rich Plasma (PRP)

-The source of PRP is a few milliliters of the patient’s own blood which is collected by our medical staff in our office and then spun in a centrifuge machine to separate out the platelets.
-These platelets (PRP) are then injected in small amounts throughout the affected scalp areas.
-The treatment itself takes only a few minutes and repeated once each month for a total of four to six treatments.
-This is followed by maintenance treatments every 3 months.
-The discomfort is minor and lessened by preparing the scalp with a cooling device or ice immediately prior to the injections.
-Many scientific studies published in the medical literature show that the majority of patients treated with PRP experience successful hair growth in both androgenetic alopecia and alopecia areata.
-This a cosmetic treatment that is performed by a dermatologist and costs approximately $600-700 per treatment.
+For treating hair loss, PRP is obtained by drawing a few milliliters of your blood and then putting it in a centrifuge, a machine where the blood is spun at high speed to separate the platelets from the red cells.
+Your platelets are then transferred to syringes and injected in small amounts throughout your scalp.
+The treatment itself takes only a few minutes and is repeated once a month for four to six treatments.
+This is followed by maintenance treatments (using the same protocol) every 3 months to maintain and increase new hair growth.
+The discomfort of the procedure is minor and can be minimized by preparing the scalp with a cooling device or ice immediately prior to the injections.

 Botanical Supplements: Saw Palmetto

-If you are a woman experiencing hair loss, see a dermatologist to determine the cause and the best ways to treat thinning hair for you.
+If you are a woman experiencing hair loss, see one of our dermatologists to determine the cause and the best treatment options for you.